top of page

 Final Confirmation

-We strive to provide an accessible and inclusive learning environment that meets the needs of our diverse student community.
-Please confirm your or your child's availability before applying for the scholarship(s) to ensure full participation in chosen lessons or workshops.
+We strive to maintain an accessible and inclusive learning environment that supports the growth of every student.
+Please confirm your or your child’s availability before applying for a scholarship to ensure consistent participation in the chosen lessons or workshops.

 Current Students